jflamy/owlcms-tracker/src/plugins/session-results/README.md

 # Modify the new variation:
 # 1. Edit config.js - change name to "Lifting Order"
-# 2. Edit helpers.data.js - use liftingOrderAthletes instead of groupAthletes
+# 2. Edit helpers.data.js - use liftingOrderAthletes instead of sessionAthletes
 # 3. Edit page.svelte - adjust layout/styling as needed
 ```

 ### Common Variations to Create

 **Lifting Order (Upcoming Lifters):**
-- Use liftingOrderAthletes instead of groupAthletes
+- Use liftingOrderAthletes instead of sessionAthletes
 - Show only next N lifters (not full session)
 - Emphasize current and next lifter